IBM/unitxt/docs/blog/2024_summary_blog.rst

 ----------------------------------------

 The platform's robust infrastructure for accessing multiple inference APIs and libraries has enabled `sophisticated support for LLMs as judges <https://www.unitxt.ai/en/latest/docs/llm_as_judge.html>`_.
-Through collaboration with the Eval-Assist project, Unitxt now supports  `customizable LLM judges that evaluate based on user-defined criteria <https://github.com/IBM/unitxt/blob/main/examples/evaluate_llm_as_judge_pairwise_user_criteria_no_catalog.py>`_.
+Moreover, Unitxt recently introduced a comprehensive set of `customizable LLM judges that evaluate based on user-defined criteria <https://github.com/IBM/unitxt/blob/main/examples/evaluate_llm_as_judge_pairwise_user_criteria_no_catalog.py>`_.

 Excellence in Data Preparation
 -------------------------------